Program algebra for random access machine programs: Concluding Remarks

 The closed terms of the presented algebraic theory that are used as RAM programs can be considered to constitute a programming language of which the syntax and semantics is defined following an algebraic approach.
 However, this approach is more operational than the usual algebraic approach, which is among other things followed in~\cite{BDMW81a,BWP87a,GM96a}.
 The more operational approach is advantageous in the case of a language that is used to investigate issues in the areas of computational complexity and analysis of algorithms.

-The work presented in this paper is among other things concerned with formalization in areas such as computational complexity and analysis of algorithms.
-To the best of our knowledge, very little work has been done in this area.
+The work presented in this paper is among other things concerned with formalization in the areas of computational complexity and analysis of algorithms.
+To the best of my knowledge, very little work has been done in this area.
 Three notable exceptions are~\cite{Nor11a,XZU13a,AR15a}.
 However, those papers are concerned with formalization in a theorem prover (HOL4, Isabelle/HOL, Matita) and focussed on some version of the Turing machine model of computation.
-This makes it impracticable to compare the work presented in those papers with the work presented in this paper.
-The above-mentioned contributions of this paper to work on models of computation rely heavily on~\cite{CR73a,HS74a}.
+This makes it impracticable to compare the work presented in those papers with the work presented here.

+The contributions of this paper to the work on models of computation rely heavily on~\cite{CR73a,HS74a}.
 A variant of the bit-oriented time measure has been proposed in~\cite{Die11a}.

+This paper introduces a setting for the development of theory in areas such as computational complexity and analysis of algorithms using virtually any version of the RAM model of computation.
+This setting is an instantiation of a parametrized algebraic theory.
+Several other models of computation can be covered by other instantiations of this theory.
+The instantiation for the Turing machine model of computation is described in~\cite{BM19a}.
+However, the theory concerned is not general enough to cover parallel models of computation.
+An interesting option for future work is to study how it can be extended to a theory that covers parallel models of computation.